 At NextEra Energy, we believe a strong economy is good for everyone, and we are doing our part to encourage investment, job creation and sustainable development.
-This is true particularly in Florida, where FPL has consistently supported the vision that if Florida's economy grows, everyone wins.

 - Billions Invested in Clean Energy Development

 In 2016, NextEra Energy continued to build on its position as the world’s largest generator of renewable energy from the wind and sun, and today continues to execute a power plant modernization program that means substantially lower air emissions rates and a huge reduction in our dependence on foreign oil.
 This multi-billion-dollar investment program has created construction jobs across numerous states and enough new affordable, reliable and clean energy to power millions of homes and businesses.

 The investment program embraces our core belief of strength through differences, and supports a diverse business community of qualified small-, women- and minority-owned businesses.
 From October 2015 through September 2016, FPL alone entered into contracts exceeding $453 million with small and diverse suppliers.
 Moreover, on certain major construction projects we encourage prime suppliers to exercise reasonable efforts to seek and use local labor and other resources, whenever possible and cost effective.

 Many individuals, businesses, and organizations seek strategies to contribute to a low-carbon economy, so we launched the EarthEra Renewable Energy Trust in 2009.
 When customers purchase EarthEra renewable energy certificates and emissions reduction products, 100 percent of the proceeds support new renewable projects that will be built, owned and operated by NextEra Energy Resources.
 As of March 2016, approximately $67.2 million has been added to the EarthEra Renewable Energy Trust.